-It is officially March on the calendar, which means we are even closer to the start of the Super Bowl.
+It is officially November on the calendar, which means we are officially in the heart of the NFL season.
 Fans will get treated to a loaded slate of NFL action this year with marquee matchup every week of the season.

-For sports investors, the toughest sport to make a profit on is the NFL.
-That is why we wanted to compile a brief NFL betting guide to help out new (and even veteran) sports bettors.
-Here are our Top 6 tips for betting and beating the NFL in 2023.
+For sports bettors, the toughest sport to make a profit on is the NFL.
+This is why we wanted to compile a brief NFL betting guide to help out new (and even veteran) sports bettors.
+Here are our top 6 tips for betting and beating the NFL in 2023.

 Lots of crazy action junkies love to bet on every single NFL game.
 This is a recipe for absolute disaster as far as your bankroll is concerned.
 Here is why.